Multimode Phonon-Polaritons in Lead-Halide Perovskites in the Ultrastrong Coupling Regime: Theoretical analysis: Quantum model

+For a detuned cavity with $\omega_\mathrm{c}/(2\pi)=0.1$~THz at room temperature ($T=300$~K), our theoretical model predicts $g^{(2)}_{1,1} (0)\approx 2.86$, $g^{(2)}_{2,2} (0)\approx 2.96$, and $g^{(2)}_{1,2} (0)\approx 2.82$.
+These results indicate that multimode USC should lead to strong phonon bunching in both intramode and intermode correlations.
+This effect primarily arises from the LP, which exhibits large normal and anomalous phonon Hopfield coefficients ($X^{\alpha}_{\lambda},\widetilde{X}^{\alpha}_{\lambda}$), as discussed earlier, along with a significant population in the low resonator frequency regime ($n_{\textrm{LP}}\approx 80$ for $\omega_\mathrm{c}/(2\pi)=0.1$~THz and $T=300$~K).
+The inset of Fig.~\ref{Fig3_main}e illustrates the temperature dependence of the calculated second-order phonon correlations, showing that at $T=0$~K, intramode and intermode correlations are enhanced by approximately 10\% and 40\%, respectively, compared to the bare phonon case.
+Notably, at room temperature, $g^{(2)}_{\lambda,\lambda'} (0)$ remains in the saturation regime.
+Note that the system also exhibits strong photon bunching (not shown), driven by correlated photon pairs primarily originating from the MP and UP contributions to the polaritonic ground state.

-Figure~\ref{Fig3_main}f shows the extracted peak frequencies for the 2D perovskite (BA)$_2$(MA)$_{1}$Pb$_2$I$_{7}$--nanoslots system together with the theoretical model (solid lines).
-In this case, a very small polaritonic gap is observed for the TO$_1$ mode.
-This is consistent with the normalized coupling strength $g'_{1}/\omega_{1} = 0.13$ extracted from the fit, which indicates that TO$_1$ is on the verge of the USC regime.
-As a consequence, the Hopfield coefficients ${X}_{\textrm{1,LP}}$ and $\widetilde{X}_{\textrm{1,LP}}$ are reduced as compared to the MAPbI$_3$--nanoslots system; see Fig.~\ref{Fig3_main}g.
-The polaritonic gap of the TO$_2$ mode is similar to that of the MAPbI$_3$--nanoslots system, consistently with the large coupling ratio of TO$_2$ $g'_{2}/\omega_{2} = 0.31$ extracted from the fit.
-For a detuned cavity $\omega_\mathrm{c}/(2\pi) = 0.1$~THz at room temperature, the phonon--phonon correlations for $\lambda=\lambda'=1$ and $\lambda=1,\lambda'=2$ are significantly smaller than for the MAPbI$_3$--nanoslots system ($g^{(2)}_{1,1} (0)\approx 2.61$, $g^{(2)}_{1,2} (0)\approx 2.52$), consistently with the smaller coupling strength of TO$_1$.
-By contrast, $g^{(2)}_{2,2} (0)\approx 2.94$ has nearly the same value as for the 3D perovskite system, as shown in Fig.~\ref{Fig3_main}h.
+Figure~\ref{Fig3_main}f presents the extracted peak frequencies for the 2D perovskite (BA)$_2$(MA)$_{1}$Pb$_2$I$_{7}$--nanoslots system, alongside theoretical predictions (solid lines).
+In this case, the $\lambda=1$ mode exhibits a very small polaritonic gap, which is consistent with the normalized coupling strength $g'_{1}/\omega_{1} = 0.13$ extracted from the fit.
+This value suggests that $\lambda=1$ is on the verge of the USC regime, leading to reduced Hopfield coefficients ${X}_{\textrm{1,LP}}$ and $\widetilde{X}_{\textrm{1,LP}}$ compared to the MAPbI$_3$--nanoslots system (see Fig.~\ref{Fig3_main}g).
+Conversely, the polaritonic gap of the $\lambda=2$ mode remains similar to that observed in the MAPbI$_3$--nanoslots system, consistent with the large coupling ratio $g'_{2}/\omega_{2} = 0.23$ extracted from the fit.